Vector Autoregressive Models with Spatially Structured Coefficients for Time Series on a Spatial Grid: Discussion

 For the boundary points, we assumed a simple AR(1) model in order to provide a dynamic mechanism on the boundary for forecasting.
-Estimation of the dynamics for the inner grid points should not be affected much by this assumption as it is done conditional on the boundary variables.
+This assumption might seem over-simplified, however, estimation of the dynamics for the inner grid points should not be affected much by this assumption as it is done conditional on the boundary variables.
 If several steps ahead forecast is not of interest, then there is no need to specify a model for the boundary points and the likelihood in \eqref{eq:form} can be replaced by the likelihood conditioning on the boundary points.
 In this case the transition matrix is of size $n_I \times n$.
 Overall, the effect of edge sites specification is a thorny problem in spatial statistics and deserves further investigation.

-Our model is suitable for data rich in space with $n$ up to hundreds of locations.
+Our model is suitable for data rich in space with $n$ up to hundreds of locations, which is typically considered as high-dimensional for a VAR model.
 For the data example with $n=195$, our estimation algorithm using the `genlasso' package took about 1 hour on a Dell desktop with a 3.30GHz Intel CPU.
-However, with very high dimension, the estimation takes much longer and becomes unstable.
-Therefore, a more efficient and stable algorithm solving the generalized Lasso problem needs to be implemented.
-For very short time series when $T<n$, the non-parametric estimation of $\mathbf{\Psi}$ in \eqref{eq:psi} results in a singular matrix.
-In this case, further regularization can be imposed on $\mathbf{\Psi}$ or a parametric model can be adopted to estimate $\mathbf{\Psi}$, such as the Mat\'ern covariance family.
+However, with higher dimension, the estimation will take much longer time and become unstable. \citet{Zhao20} proposed an algorithm to transform any generalized Lasso problem into a standard Lasso problem, which can be solved using any existing efficient Lasso solver.
+We implemented their algorithm and found that although faster for large $n$, the solution path is very unstable for $\lambda$ small.
+Therefore, a more efficient and stable algorithm solving the generalized Lasso problem is much welcome to be developed and implemented.